 - 1. Analyze brain development and language acquisition theories and their implications for early education and childcare practices.
 PPA 2A - 2.
-Identify the areas of English/language arts as defined by the current state standards such as the Mississippi Early Learning Standards.
-(Assessment and Literacy Themes) - 3.
+Identify the areas of English/language arts as defined by the current state standards - 3.
 Demonstrate developmentally appropriate strategies for engaging young children with stories and active learning experiences.
 PPA 3D - 4.
 Evaluate and integrate age, developmentally, and individually appropriate children's literature (books) into all aspects of the curriculum.
-(Assessment Theme) PPA 3C - 5.
-Develop, implement, and analyze language and literacy experiences that are integrated into all aspects of the curriculum including the environment, daily routine, and teacher conversations and communications.
-(Literacy Theme and Teaching Children of Poverty Theme) PPA 3B - 6.
-Develop a portfolio of language and literacy experiences to include story and vocabulary comprehension, story extension experiences, print concept, chronological awareness, sight word development, writing for communication purposes, and listening and speaking skills.
-PPA 3C
+PPA 3C - Develop, implement, and analyze language and literacy experiences that are integrated into all aspects of the curriculum including the environment, daily routine, and teacher conversations and communications. - Develop a portfolio of language and literacy experiences to include story and vocabulary comprehension, story extension experiences, print concept, chronological awareness, sight word development, writing for communication purposes, and listening and speaking skills.
+PPA 3C national exam, collaborate club and on campus activities, and network with